trclemen/streamtouch-support/README.md

 ---

 ### Where do I find my Music Assistant Player ID?
-In Music Assistant go to **Settings → Players** and select your Bose SoundTouch player.
+In Music Assistant go to **Settings → Players** and select your SoundTouch player.
 The Player ID will be shown in the player details and will look similar to `up689e19dada87`.

 ---